A eulogy for a grandmother is a sweet tribute that can be given at a funeral or graveside service. Eulogies don't need to be fancy or long.

 A Word of Advice

 Before the service, know whether you will be the only one to give a eulogy or if others will also present something.
 This helps in knowing your time limit.
 If other family members or grandchildren will speak, agree together to not go over five minutes each.
-The audience will tire quickly if the talks continue for lengthy spans of time.
+The audience will tire quickly if the talks continue for long spans of time.

 Eulogy for Grandmothers Will Help Others